 I’m hoping everyone isn’t completely sick of red white and blue recipes for July 4th.
 Here is my contribution to the holiday weekend.
 These stuffed strawberries are filled with a mascarpone cheese filling and are so easy to make.

 I love this time of year because you can find fresh strawberries on sale so making a whole bunch of these for BBQs or potlucks isn’t super expensive and look how pretty they are!
 I actually got these at the Carlsbad stand.
 I love this mascarpone version, but I’ve also made Nutella ones, so be sure to check out my Nutella Cream Stuffed Strawberries recipe for a chocolate version!
+Or, if you like cheesecake, my Stuffed Cheesecake Strawberries are great, too.

 Have you ever tried mascarpone cheese?
 It’s sold at most grocery store and is sort of like cream cheese except it’s richer and creamier.
 It’s actually an Italian cheese and you can use it in place of cream cheese in a lot of recipes although it is less tangy and a little sweeter than cream cheese.